jara001/f1tenth-rules/rules_v3.md

     - Prizes

 - Organizers reserve the right to change the rules applied in the competition.
-    - Subsequent changes have to be announced to the registered teams.
+    - Subsequent changes have to be announced to all registered teams.

 ## Definitions